flowchart LR

 # GroupNorm : reshape to (N, G, C//G, H, W), axes = (2, 3, 4)208.6 6.
 Theoretical Notes

 Two properties unify the batch independent methods.
-First, they are invariant to per group affine transformations of the input within their pooling set, which makes them robust to shifts in input scale and offset.
+First, they are invariant to per group affine transformations of the input within their pooling set, which is the proposition proved in Section 1.
 Second, their Jacobian has a benign structure: the centering and scaling operations bound the effective gradient scale, which is one reason normalization stabilizes training.
-The variance term introduces a coupling in the backward pass, since each \(\hat{x}_i\) depends on all activations in \(\mathcal{S}_i\) through \(\mu\) and \(\sigma\), and this coupling is what spreads gradient information across the pooling set.

 The choice of pooling set is ultimately a bias variance tradeoff in statistics estimation.
 Larger pooling sets give lower variance estimates of \(\mu\) and \(\sigma\) but impose a stronger assumption that the pooled activations are exchangeable.
 Batch Norm has a large pooling set but pays with batch dependence.
 Instance Norm has the smallest pooling set, \(H W\) samples, which is fine for large feature maps but unstable for small ones.
 Group Norm tunes the pooling set size through \(G\), trading estimation variance against the validity of the within group exchangeability assumption, which is why an intermediate \(G\) tends to win.